zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 ## Introduction

-This lab walks you through the steps of creating RESTful Services for JSON, XML and Spatial data using Oracle REST data services.
-As part of this lab, ORDS is pre-installed and you will walk through the steps of rest enabling schema and its tables.
+This lab walks you through the steps of creating RESTful Services for `JSON`, `XML` and `Spatial` data using Oracle REST data services.
+As part of this lab, `ORDS is pre-installed` and you will walk through the steps of rest enabling schema and its tables.
-Also later in the steps you will perform activities like retrieving data, inserting data, updating data and deleting data using GET, POST, PUT and DELETE methods respectively
+Also later in the steps you will perform activities like `retrieving data`, `inserting data`, `updating data` and `deleting data` using GET, POST, PUT and DELETE methods respectively

 *Estimated Lab Time:* 30 Minutes

-### **Prerequisites**

-This lab assumes you have completed the following labs:
-- Lab 1:  Login to Oracle Cloud
-- Lab 2:  Generate SSH Key
-- Lab 3:  Create Compute instance
-- Lab 4:  Environment setup

 ### **About Oracle ORDS**